machaao/machaao-samples/index.rst

 What is MessengerX.io?
 =============================================================================
-MessengerX.io is a platform allows developers to build deeply personalized messaging experiences
+MessengerX.io is a platform allows developers to build deeply personalized messaging apps

 Our platform allows chatbot developers to build and expose their chatbots to millions of devices in our ecosystem.